pschaeflein/BlogArticles/Branding SharePoint The New Normal/Article.md

 Here are some of the architectural issues that led to this situation:

-1. SharePoint and customizations share key files, such as master pages and page layouts, with SharePoint and custom code freely intermixed.
+1. SharePoint and customizations share key files, such as [master pages](https://github.com/rdrisgill/sharepoint-starter-masterpages) and page layouts, with SharePoint and custom code freely intermixed.
 There was no easy way to  upgrade just the SharePoint parts of these files without breaking the customization.
 This situation remains in today's SharePoint Online "classic" sites, except now it's compounded by SharePoint's constant and ongoing upgrades, which are pretty standard for a SaaS (Software as a Service) cloud offering.

 1. Many of the customization methods required installing code directly on SharePoint servers, which isn't workable in a multi-tenant environment like SharePoint Online.
 Server-side changes also created problems when migrating to a new version of SharePoint; if every customization isn't installed perfectly on the new servers, the result is broken features and often the dreaded "correlation ID".

-1. Many of the customization methods such as JSLink and Display Templates are designed to be performed right on SharePoint sites, and don't lend themselves well to use of source control or any kind of testing outside of production.
-The same goes for tools like SharePoint Designer.
+1. Many of the customization methods such as [JSLink](https://social.technet.microsoft.com/wiki/contents/articles/37684.sharepoint-2013-jslink-client-side-rendering.aspx) and [Display Templates](https://docs.microsoft.com/en-us/sharepoint/dev/general-development/sharepoint-design-manager-display-templates) are designed to be performed right on SharePoint sites, and don't lend themselves well to use of source control or testing outside of production.
+The same goes for tools like [SharePoint Designer](https://en.wikipedia.org/wiki/Microsoft_SharePoint_Designer).

 ## You don't brand Word or Outlook, why should you brand SharePoint?